bioinfo-biols/MAGIC-seq/data/Image/README.md

-The image data associated with MAGIC-SEQ is stored at https://zenodo.org/.
+The image data associated with MAGIC-seq is stored at https://zenodo.org/.